xdagee/sai/README.md

-## Project: SAI — Learning Interface
+## SAI — AI Chat Learning Interface

 A single‑page, animated “learning” UI with a feedback form that stores entries locally in the browser.